bnagy/gootool/README.md

 TODO:
 =======

-Next step is to code the CFG architecture and write a transformer for each BBL to a Node struct with edges and whatever other metadata.
-After that, add the D3 html template code, CSS, etc, then write a transformer for the CFG nodes to the required raw data as JSON.
+Next step is to add the D3 html template code, CSS, etc, then write a transformer for the CFG nodes to the required raw data as JSON.

 Screenshot
 =======